Assessment Standards

 Assessed across: Entire thesis

-- Competent academic writing: readability, style, spelling, grammar, and appropriate terminology
+- Competent academic writing with readable style, careful spelling and grammar, and appropriate terminology

 - Clear and logical structure with effective transitions between sections

-- Proper citations following a recognized style, used consistently (check your program page for specific requirements)
+- Proper citations following a recognized style, used consistently (check your program overview for specific requirements)

 - Professional formatting and presentation